-This policy applies to employees who may wish to bring dependent children to the workplace.
-This policy does not apply to approved University programs that involve children in education or research.
-This policy does not apply to children enrolled in approved University child care facilities.
+This policy applies to employees and volunteers who may wish to bring dependent children to the workplace.
+This policy does not apply to:

-A child who has an illness that prevents him or her from being accepted by a regular day care provider, particularly a child with infectious disease, may not be brought to the workplace under any circumstances.
+A child who has an illness that prevents them from being accepted by a regular day care provider, particularly a child with infectious disease, may not be brought to the workplace under any circumstances.

-When child care arrangements break down, an employee should seek alternatives to bringing the child to the workplace.
-In such cases, an employee typically uses accrued leave hours or leave without pay and cares for a child at home.
-Emergency Exceptions In emergencies, e.g., when the employee cannot be absent from the workplace, the supervisor may grant an exception to this policy.
+In emergencies, e.g., when the employee cannot be absent from the workplace, the supervisor may grant an exception to this policy.
 To request an exception, an employee submits a written request to the supervisor.
-Approved exceptions are subject to the requirements below.
+Approved exceptions are subject to the requirements in Section 3.4.

 Participation in an organized and approved educational event that permits children to observe and/or participate in parents’ work activities is acceptable.